maximnl/mais/docs/coverpage.md

 # MAIS

-> An innovative (Azure) SQL framework to manage reporting data in an agile way.
+> An innovative (Azure) SQL framework for periodic reporting in an agile way.

-> Use MAIS to process data you need into a light weight time series format.
+- Process data you need for periodic reporting into a light weight time series format.
 - Make data maintanance agile, and business friendly.
 - Integrate any user raw files or transaction tables.
 - Build periodic reports richer , more analytical and faster.